-Stimulus check 2020 is still raising lots of questions, and we have answers.
 Whether you want to track the location of your stimulus check, learn how much you're eligible for or see what the schedule looks like, this FAQ can help.
-We also have the latest updates on stimulus check 2, including the potential framework of a second round of payments.
+We also have the latest updates on stimulus check 2 and the stimulus check 2 calculator, including the potential framework of a second round of direct payments.

 - Stimulus check 2: Senate vote date, eligibility and latest status